Commercial Metals Co

 ETF activity is neutral.
 The net inflows of $4.46 billion over the last one-month into ETFs that hold CMC are among the highest of the last year, but the rate of growth is slowing.

 According to the latest IHS Markit Purchasing Managersâ€™ Index (PMI) data, output in the Basic Materialsis falling.
 The rate of decline is significant relative to the trend shown over the past year.

 Credit default swap | Negative

 The current level displays a negative indicator.
-CMC credit default swap spreads are at their highest levels for the past 1 year, which indicates the market's more negative perception of the company's credit worthiness.
+CMC credit default swap spreads are near their highest levels for the past 1 year, which indicates the market's more negative perception of the company's credit worthiness.